yahyapour319/yahyapour319/README.md

 - 👀 I’m interested in :computer: , :camping: , :desert_island: , :open_book: , :bicyclist:
 - 💞️ I’m looking to collaborate on IT companies as a QA(Software Test Enginer)
-- 👀 How to check my selenium sample code : <a href='https://github.com/yahyapour319/python-selenium-samples'> selenium sample code repository </a>
+- 👀 How to check my selenium sample code: <a href='https://github.com/yahyapour319/python-selenium-samples'> selenium sample code repository </a>
--  📫 How to reach me Yahyapour.s319@gmail.com
+-  📫 How to reach me: Yahyapour.s319@gmail.com

-- :page_facing_up: Know about my experiences  www.linkedin.com/in/samaneh-yahyapour
+- :page_facing_up: Know about my experiences:  www.linkedin.com/in/samaneh-yahyapour

 # Languages and Tools:
 <p align="left">